 2. The best time to track gorillas and chimpanzee

-Uganda’s most precious jewel are the more than 500 mountain gorillas that inhabit it’s tropical rainforests of Bwindi Impenetrable and Mgahinga National Parks.
+Uganda’s most precious jewel is the more than 500 mountain gorillas that inhabit its tropical rainforests of Bwindi Impenetrable and Mgahinga National Parks.

 Visiting these sanctuaries in the rainy seasons can leave a rather bad impression of the country for the roads are impassable and the drenching rains are annoying.

 Visiting in February when the forest floors are dry, little or no rain, and the trails are passable will deliver the right dose of experience on your visit to Uganda.
 You’ll find your hike and tracking experience an unforgettable memory to cherish forever.

 After the excitement of the December & January holidays, fewer people are traveling, flights are cheaper, and accommodation prices have come down.
 It’s a much nicer traveling business, staying in premium safari camps and riding the savanna plains with little or no crowds.

 4. The temperatures are a little higher during the day

 With temperatures around the 30 degrees Celsius mark, the weather’s perfect for enjoying hotel and safari camp swimming pools.
 Walking the rainforest jungle floor on a steamy hot day gives the right temperatures under the shadows of massively huge old trees—a great time for a Hike in Bwindi Impenetrable Forest.
 Oh, and if you live in the Northern Hemisphere, coming back to winter with a tan isn’t bad either.